 Ben showed his characters obvious and genuine gift for caring, here treating his client first as a person, rather than a condition.
 Which sadly as a health care professional, is an approach I’ve seen both in physical and mental health settings both on and off-screen.

-And his stirring performance in his scenes with Roberts, reminding me so well of Penelope Ann Miller’s equally effective performance in Awakenings (1990).
+His stirring performance in his scenes with Roberts, remind me so well of Penelope Ann Miller’s equally effective performance in Awakenings (1990).
 These in Penelope’s scenes as a carer and in her scenes with Robert De Niro’s inpatient (he plays a temporarily well man, released a catatonic state with medication, to scenes when his symptoms returned, the full review found HERE).

 Here in his role as a carer, and in being himself and away from his troubles we see more of Ben’s personality as a sensitive and caring person, looking out for others welfare.
 This partly explains just how much guilt he felt in relation to his son and his strong reaction to Trevor’s scathing (yet understandable in his situation) comments on fathers.

 Trevor in this trip is slowly encouraged by Ben to become more independent and breakaway from his routine and discover new things.
 Be it talking to girls or trying different foods that he is familiar with, Trevor’s character arc was heartwarming to watch as he became less anxious and cautious and took a risk or two.

 To conclude, having worked many years in the health care profession, I would strongly advocate anyone considering such a career to watch and learn from those compelling performances from Rudd and Roberts.
 This in this wonderfully written, well researched and credible tale of two men in their sometimes sad, sometimes funny and heartwarming film journey.
 Go watch it now, you’ll be glad you made the trip.